jjqjourney/3_Data_Cleansing_Week4/README.md

 # John Hopkins University Data Science
 # Course 3 Getting and Cleansing Data

 This repository contains the submission for the week 4 assignment of the course.

-Please refer to the cookbook for details of the script.
+The repository includes 2 files: codebook.docx introduces the original dataset, the purpose of the study, and briefly describes the analytical process.
+It also includes an introduction of all variables included in the dataset. run_analysis.R includes the actual scripts to do the data cleansing.